 The ASEVA scientific committee has an important mission.
 Their representatives are nominated directly by the executive board, and they are persons that know the community that they represent.
 They are the people in charge of giving scientific or technological content to our society.
 As an example, they will provide names of relevant scientists for invited conferences, evaluate the different awards and propose organization of workshops or schools in their fields.
 Moreover, the ASEVA representatives in IUVSTA divisions are chosen among them.

-Currently, the scientific areas of operation of ASEVA are:
+Currently, the scientific areas of operation of ASEVA and their representatives are:

 Elena Jimenez Martinez